StefanPahlplatz/django-polls-tutorial/README.md

 # django-tutorials
-> Part 1-7 of the official django documentation.
+> A collection of tutorials I followed for django.

 ## conduit
 Tutorial from https://thinkster.io/tutorials/fullstack